The Non-Strict Projection Lemma: Introduction

-\end{lemma} The result above, in which $\operatorname{im}\left(\cdot\right)$ denotes the image of a matrix, is shown to be useful in the context of, e.g., robust control using $\mu$-synthesis~\cite{Helmersson1995}.
-However, Lemma~\ref{lem:ns-proj-Helmersson} only applies to matrices $Q$, $U$ and $V$ that satisfy the additional condition~\eqref{eq:Helmersson-extra-cond}, which can be restrictive in many applications, such as marginal/Lyapunov stability, as we will illustrate in Section~\ref{sec:motivating-example}.
-Another noteworthy observation regarding Lemma~\ref{lem:ns-proj-Helmersson} is that it does \emph{not} include the SPL as a special case and, thus, Lemma~\ref{lem:ns-proj-Helmersson} is not a true generalization of the SPL.
-Although there are prior applications of the non-strict projection lemma, see, e.g.,~\cite{Scherer2005,Scherer2000}, the precise result and a rigorous proof are, to the best of the authors' knowledge, not found in the literature.
+This result, in which $\operatorname{im}\left(\cdot\right)$ denotes the image of a matrix, is shown to be useful in the context of, e.g., robust control using $\mu$-synthesis~\cite{Helmersson1995}.
+However, due to the strong assumption \eqref{eq:Helmersson-extra-cond}, this result cannot be employed in many situations, such as for characterizing marginal Lyapunov stability as we will illustrate in Section~\ref{sec:motivating-example}.
+Moreover, the condition~\eqref{eq:Helmersson-extra-cond} also prevents Lemma~\ref{lem:ns-proj-Helmersson} from yielding the SPL as a corollary, since the SPL does not involve any assumptions on the matrices $U$ and $V$.
+In this sense, Lemma 2 is not a true generalization of the SPL.